turingschool/curriculum/source/topics/asynchronous_messaging_with_pubsub.markdown

 ### Experiments

-* Start Redis-CLI

-In one terminal window, start the Redis Command Line Interface (CLI) and being monitoring interactions:
+In one terminal window, start the Redis Command Line Interface (CLI) and begin monitoring interactions:

 {% terminal %}
 $ redis-cli
 redis 127.0.0.1:6379> MONITOR
 {% endterminal %}

-* In one IRB session:
+In another terminal window, start an IRB session:

 {% irb %}
 $ require 'redis'
 $ redis = Redis.new
 {% endirb %}

-Now open a second IRB session:
+Now open a second IRB session in a third terminal window:

 {% irb %}
 $ require 'redis'